 The Tanning Process

 Nappa leather is distinguished by its tanning process.
 Which gives off a soft and durable finish to the hide, including the grain that is also visible.
-The process involves chromium or aluminium sulphate along with salts.
-Then the leather is dyed using water-soluble colours to build resistance against fading.
-The overall process of the Nappa Leather makes it soft, durable and a lot easier to maintain.
+The process involves chromium or aluminum sulfate along with salts.
+Then the leather is dyed using water-soluble colors to build resistance against fading.
+The overall process of the Nappa Leather makes it soft, durable, and a lot easier to maintain.

 The Nappa leather is made from a full-grain unsanded animal hide which gives off a very natural texture.
 The luxe appearance of leather is highly demanded among various luxury brands and products.
 As for its durability and premium feel, the leather is made from full-grain which makes it one of the highest quality leather.
 The uncorrected grains and blemishes give the leather a luxurious appearance whilst being soft and flexible.

-Nappa leather is softer, smoother and durable than other types of leather.
+Nappa leather is softer, smoother, and more durable than other types of leather.
 The unique tanning process of the leather gives it a smooth and flexible texture which gives off a buttery feel when you brush your fingers across it.
-The overall appearance of the leather embedded in any products gives premium quality and luxury look to it.
-Which definitely differs from the other leather finishes available in the market.
+The overall appearance of the leather embedded in any product gives premium quality and a luxury look to it.
+Which definitely differs from the other leather finishes available on the market.